 In order of least to most dense, these breast tissue categories are:

 - Fatty breasts.
-If your breasts are composed almost entirely of non-dense fat, they are considered fatty breasts.
+If your breasts are composed almost entirely of non-dense fat, they’re considered fatty breasts.

 - Scattered fibroglandular breast tissue.
 This category includes breasts that have areas of dense tissue, but have a higher ratio of non-dense fat.

 - Heterogeneous density.
 For this category, the breast includes non-dense fat, but more than half of the tissue in the breast is dense.

 - Extreme density.
-When dense tissue is present in more than 75 percent of your breast, the density is considered “extreme.”
-This type of breast tissue can be 6 times more likely to develop breast cancer.
+When most of the tissue in your breast is dense, the density is considered “extreme.”
+Dense breasts can be 6 times more likely to develop breast cancer.
+Extreme density also makes it harder for mammograms to detect breast cancer.

 It’s unclear why some women have one type of breast density over another, and how a woman develops the type of breast tissue she has.